 Transparency can also help to foster a sense of personal security in each partner.

-There’s a lot to be said for making transparency in your marriage a priority.
-Not only does it help to promote trust, reassurance, and peace but it also enables you as a couple to explore new opportunities and experiences as a couple because you now have elevated trust and intimacy which keeps on growing.
-Transparency is a gift to a marriage and one that the wise will cherish.
+There are many reasons for making transparency in your marriage a priority.
+Not only does it help to promote trust, reassurance, and peace but it also enables you to explore new opportunities and experiences as a couple because you now have elevated trust and intimacy which keeps on growing.
+Transparency is a gift to matrimony and one that the wise will cherish.